hstarmans/firestarter/README.md

  - digipot
  - write and read registers via spi on stepper boards
  - pwm pin spindle
+You can find code to play around with the board [here](https://github.com/hstarmans/ldgraphy)

 # Improvements
 - mosfet and fly-back diode are too close to spindle output